JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-publish-lib-setup.md

 ## Host requirements

-Kotlin/Native supports cross-compilation, allowing any host to produce necessary `.klib` artifacts.
+Kotlin/Native supports cross-compilation, allowing any host to produce the necessary `.klib` artifacts.
 However, there are still some limitations you should keep in mind.

 **Compilation for Apple targets**